Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Money Saving Sydney Attraction Pass

-Check out the Ultimate Sydney Pass, where you pay a flat fee for a specific number of sights.
-Some of the top Sydney tours and attractions included with the card are the Sydney Opera House Tour, Madame Tussauds, the SEA LIFE Aquarium, the Museums Pass, The Rocks walking tour and the Sydney Tower Eye.
+With the Ultimate Flexi Pass you pay a flat fee for a specific number of sights.
+Some of the top spots included are the Opera House Tour, Madame Tussauds, the SEA LIFE Aquarium and the Sydney Tower Eye!

 Subscribe Packing Checklist by JetSettingFools.com